Innovation Mitigates Cloud Problem in Climate and Weather Forecast Models

 An analogous resolution challenge in weather and climate modeling has dogged modelers for years: Computationally, it’s just too expensive to represent certain clouds in the detail needed to make them behave realistically; yet clouds are critical to accurate weather and climate modeling.
 Now, a team of CIRES, NOAA and University of Wisconsin-Milwaukee experts has proposed a solution, and in a test, their new clouds even produced credible drizzle.

-“Our concept is equivalent to having a camera automatically provide higher resolution in just parts of the photograph, say on a human face but not in the background,” said lead author Takanobu Yamaguchi, a CIRES scientist working in NOAA’s Chemical Sciences Division.
+“Our concept is equivalent to having a camera automatically provide higher resolution in just parts of the photograph, say on a human face but not in the background,” said lead author Takanobu Yamaguchi, a CIRES scientist working in NOAA’s Chemical Sciences Laboratory.

 The new framework, described earlier this year in the AGU’s Journal of Advances in Modeling Earth Systems, could improve the way models capture thin, layered clouds and help scientists better understand those clouds’ roles in weather patterns and climate change.